-- 21. The Cabinet report and recommendations have been considered in draft form by the Healthy Staffordshire Select Committee on 3rd February 2020 and noted the following points for consideration and inclusion:
+23. The Cabinet report and recommendations have been considered in draft form by the Healthy Staffordshire Select Committee and the Safe and Strong Communities Select Committee on 3rd February 2020.
+Table 5 highlights the points raised by the Committee's for consideration and our proposed action:

-- a. {insert comments as appropriate}

-- b. {insert comments as appropriate}

-- c. etc